shanec-/nullfactory.net/Snow/_posts/2014-09-21-tfs-service-accounts.md

 ---
 layout: post
 title: Team Foundation Server - Service Accounts
-category: ALM, Team Foundation Server
+category: Team Foundation Server
 ---
 Application Lifecycle Management is an area that I have been wanting to improve for a while now.
 And what better way to do it than getting my self certified in the Microsoft ALM exams.
 I have decided to create a series of posts dedicated to ALM and sort of my "Road to Certification" posts.

 In this post, I provide an overview of the different accounts that are required for the installation and smooth operation of TFS.

 ## Overview